beingzy/china_movie_analysis/README.md

 ## China Movie Market Analysis

 ### Introduction
 In this repo, we will conduct analysis to investigate the condition of China movie marketing (mainland only).
-The analysis is motivated by the policy implemented to protect China movie market by blocking movies produced outside China during a few of specific months.
+The analysis is motivated by the policy, Domestic Movie Protection Month, implemented to protect China movie market by blocking movies produced outside China during a few of specific months.

 The primary purpose of this study is to understand the impat of such prectective policy on the health of China movie market.